emanuelevivoli/2019-Machine-Learning-FCT/README.md

 # AA Project

-This is the final project for the class "Aprendizagem Automatica" at NOVA FCT Lisbon.
+This is the projects folder for the class "Aprendizagem Automatica" at NOVA FCT Lisbon.

 Partecipants:
 - Emanuele Vivoli